5 Hands-On Ways to Learn with Your 5-Year-Old

-Take a tip from one of our incredibly talented educators: Skip the flashcards and build a love for learning with these five hands-on ideas for your kindergartner:
+Take a tip from our incredibly talented educators: Skip the flashcards and build a love for learning with these five hands-on ideas for your kindergartner:

 Mixed-Up ABCs: Upcycled Yogurt Lids

-Bouchie’s class collected yogurt covers and turned them into alphabet tiles, using construction paper, markers, and glue, to fix a lowercase letter on one side, and the uppercase letter on the other.
-Children use their tiles to explore sounds and letters, and practice putting words together.
+Collect yogurt covers and turn them into alphabet tiles using construction paper, markers, and glue.
+Fix a lowercase letter on one side and the uppercase letter on the other.
+Children use their tiles to explore sounds and letters and practice putting words together.

 Build Imaginations: The Great Cardboard Box